 - Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Grievance filing instructions - File a verbal grievance by calling Member Services at 1-844-854-6883, TTY/TDD 711.
+If there is anything else you need to do, Member Services will let you know.

+- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing.

+- Grievance filing instructions:

+- File a verbal grievance by calling Member Services at 1-844-854-6883, TTY/TDD 711.

-- Send a written grievance to: Lifeworks Advantage Appeals & Grievances PO Box 758 Glen Burnie, MD 21060-0758
+- Send a written grievance to:

 - When filing a grievance, please provide:

 - Your name

-- Address
+- o Address

 - Telephone number

 - Member identification number

 - A summary of the complaint and any previous contact with us related to the complaint

-- \circ $\;$ The action you are requesting from us
+- The action you are requesting from us

 - A signature from you or your authorized representative and the date.
 If from your representative, please include a statement authorizing them to act on your behalf.

-• Options for fast review of your grievance
+- Options for fast review of your grievance